MatthijsKamstra/haxejs/haxejs/about.md

 ----

-There used to be a website (an old one, from when Haxe spelled "haXe") that got you started.
+There used to be a website (an old one, from when Haxe spelled "haXe") that got you started.But that website is no more.

-But that website is no more.
-I already started with HaxeNode and it seems fitting to also document HaxeJS.
 I decided to get some of that back.
-Based upon the information from the old site and my own need to document this.
+This documentation is based upon the information from the old site and my own need to document Haxe.

----

 I started with the information from the old site.
 A simple copy, paste.
 Most of the content of this site/book is from different sources (with permission of the writers).
 Eventually (that means in the future) I will rewrite it (or not).

+---
 The JavaScript documentation was not what I wanted to document; I started with [HaxeNode](http://matthijskamstra.github.io/haxenode/).  **But what is node.js without JavaScript!**

 The rewrite will focus on getting the old information/tutorials updated to current use of Haxe and JavaScript.